 Hemp and marijuana use different cultivation systems.
 Marijuana fields are usually made up of entirely female plants, but hemp fields include some male plants.
 The male plants release pollen, which makes the female plants produce seeds.
 Also, hemp is typically cultivated outside, but marijuana is most commonly cultivated indoors or in greenhouses.

 Most importantly, hemp and marijuana contain different compounds, so the experience of using or consuming hemp is nothing like the experience of consuming marijuana.
 While most strains of marijuana contain around 12 percent THC, hemp contains little to no THC.
-Hemp does not have the psychoactive properties of THC, so it does not make you feel high.

 What Is Hemp Used For?